 Can I Add Other PHP Scripts?

-While we will allow you to set up a simple non-WordPress PHP script alongside your WordPress site, we do not provide any support for non-WordPress scripts and applications.
+With Managed WordPress Hosting, you can also set up a simple non-WordPress PHP script alongside your WordPress site, but we do not provide support for non-WordPress scripts and applications in Managed WordPress Hosting.

 Can I Host HTML Sites?

 You can host HTML sites at Kinsta.
-If the default WordPress index.php isn’t found in the /public directory, the server will automatically load index.html.
+With Managed WordPress Hosting, if the default WordPress index.php isn’t found in the /public directory, the server will automatically load index.html.
 If a different page is used for the website’s homepage, you’ll need to open a new chat with our Support team, and they can add a special rule on the server for this to work properly.
-Note: we don’t provide any additional support for non-WordPress sites.
+Note: we don’t provide any additional support for non-WordPress sites for Managed WordPress Hosting.

 Do My Sites Get a Dedicated IP?